paultyng/terraform-provider-unifi/docs/resources/account.md

 description: |-
   unifi_account manages a radius user account
   To authenticate devices based on MAC address, use the MAC address as the username and password under client creation.
-  Convert lowercase letters to uppercase, and also remove colons or periods from the MAC address.ATTENTION: If the user profile does not include a VLAN, the client will fall back to the untagged VLAN.
-  To authenticate devices based on MAC address, use the MAC address as the username and password under client creation.
   Convert lowercase letters to uppercase, and also remove colons or periods from the MAC address.
+  ATTENTION: If the user profile does not include a VLAN, the client will fall back to the untagged VLAN.
-  NOTE:MAC-based authentication accounts can only be used for wireless and wired clients.
+  NOTE: MAC-based authentication accounts can only be used for wireless and wired clients.
 L2TP remote access does not apply.
 ---

 # unifi_account (Resource)